 These dry conditions have many people wondering how they will be impacted.
 DWA is dedicated to providing safe and reliable water, even during drought conditions.
 Read our FAQ section below for more information.

-What are the current water restrictions?
+What are the new water use restrictions?

 What is the outlook for us locally?